grantwinney/blog/content/posts/the-transient-nature-of-code/index.md

 ---
 categories:
   - Reflections
-date: "2020-10-11T03:00:46Z"
+date: 2020-10-11T03:00:46Z
 description: ""
 draft: false
 cover:
   image: photo-1558932130-308a12148740.jpg
 slug: the-transient-nature-of-code
-summary: "I just deleted my coworkers code. \U0001F631 It was good code that wasn't needed anymore, and he understood why.
+summary: I just deleted my coworkers code. 😱 It was good code that wasn't needed anymore, and he understood why.
 The nature of coding is that it's a progression, and any individual code is transient by nature.
-Today's code is subject to tomorrow's refactoring."
+Today's code is subject to tomorrow's refactoring.
 tags:
-- reflection
 title: The transient nature of code
 ---
 I just did one of the most painful things a dev can do to another dev.
 I deleted his code!
 I mean, it wasn't out of spite or anything, lol.
 It was good, solid code, covered by dozens of tests, which made it _that_ much harder to pull the trigger.
 But it wasn't needed anymore.